apache/hudi/website/versioned_docs/version-0.12.2/flink-quick-start-guide.md

 #### Step.3 start Flink SQL client

 Hudi has a prepared bundle jar for Flink, which should be loaded in the Flink SQL Client when it starts up.
-You can build the jar manually under path `hudi-source-dir/packaging/hudi-flink-bundle`, or download it from the [Apache Official Repository](https://repo.maven.apache.org/maven2/org/apache/hudi/hudi-flink-bundle_2.11/).
+You can build the jar manually under path `hudi-source-dir/packaging/hudi-flink-bundle` (see [Build Flink Bundle Jar](/docs/syncing_metastore#install)), or download it from the
+[Apache Official Repository](https://repo.maven.apache.org/maven2/org/apache/hudi/hudi-flink-bundle_2.11/).

 Now starts the SQL CLI: